Representation and reconstruction of covariance operators in linear inverse problems: Introduction

 where $\calK_i^*$ denotes the adjoint operator and the term $\calE_i$ models observational error.
 The term $\calK_i \circ \calC_i \circ \calK_i^*$ represents the covariance operator of $\calK_i X^{(i)}$, with $X^{(i)}$ an underlying random function whose covariance operator is $\calC_i$.

-As opposed to more classical linear inverse problems formulations, Problem \ref{eq:cov_model_intro} introduces the following additional difficulties: \begin{itemize} \item We are in a setting where each sample is a high-dimensional object that is a covariance operator; it is important to take advantage of the information from all the samples to reconstruct and represent each of them. \item The elements $\{\calC_i\}$ and $\{\calS_i\}$ live on non-Euclidean spaces, as they belong to the positive semidefinite cone, and it is important to account for this manifold structure in the formulation of the associated estimators. \item In an inverse problem setting it is fundamental to be able to introduce spatial regularization, however it is not obvious how to feasibly construct a regularizing term for covariance operators reflecting, for instance, smoothness assumptions on the underlying functional images. \end{itemize} We tackle Problem \ref{eq:cov_model_intro} by generalizing the concept of Principal Component Analysis (PCA) to optimally represent and understand the variation associated with samples that are indirectly observed covariance operators.
+As opposed to more classical linear inverse problems formulations, Problem \ref{eq:cov_model_intro} introduces the following additional difficulties: \begin{itemize} \item We are in a setting where each sample is a high-dimensional object that is a covariance operator; it is important to take advantage of the information from all the samples to reconstruct and represent each of them. \item The elements $\{\calC_i\}$ and $\{\calS_i\}$ live on non-Euclidean spaces, as they belong to the positive semidefinite cone, and it is important to account for this manifold structure in the formulation of the associated estimators. \item In an inverse problem setting it is fundamental to be able to introduce spatial regularization, however it is not obvious how to feasibly construct a regularizing term for covariance operators reflecting, for instance, smoothness assumptions on the underlying functional images. \end{itemize}

+More general non-Euclidean settings could also be accommodated.
+Specifically, the error term could be defined on a tangent space and mapped to the original space through the exponential mapping.
+Another setting of interest is the case of error terms that push the observables out of the original space.
+In our applications this is not an issue, as the contaminated observations are themselves empirical covariance matrices, which belong to the non-Euclidean space of positive semidefinite matrices.

+We tackle Problem \ref{eq:cov_model_intro} by generalizing the concept of Principal Component Analysis (PCA) to optimally represent and understand the variation associated with samples that are indirectly observed covariance operators.
 The proposed model is also able to deal with the simpler case of samples that are indirectly observed functional images belonging to a linear functional space.